CodingItWrong/riverbed-tributary/README.md

 # Hydrant

-An iOS share extension to send content to a [Firehose](https://github.com/CodingItWrong/firehose) installation.
+An iOS share extension to send content to a web service.
+Currently configured as a custom integration with List App.

 ## Setup